Radio Heart (band): History

 Radio Heart was formed as a music project by brothers Hugh and David Nicholson as a vehicle for a number of songs Hugh Nicholson had written.
 Gary Numan became involved with Radio Heart through the Nicholson's brother, Matt Nicholson, who at the time formed part of the management team for Numan's label Numa Records, alongside Numan and his father Tony Webb.

 In 1986, as Numa Records was in the process of being wound up, Matt Nicholson suggested Numan provide vocals on the song "Radio Heart".
 Once the Nicholson brothers had recorded most of the backing track, Ade Orange provided keyboards and Numan then contributed vocals.
-The song was released as a single in March 1987 under the name 'Radio Heart featuring Gary Numan' and reached No. 35 in the UK Singles Chart in April.
-Two further songs were recorded with Numan and released as singles during the year; "London Times" reached No. 48 in the UK in June 1987 and "All Across the Nation" reached No. 81 in November 1987.
+The song was released as a single in March 1987 under the name 'Radio Heart featuring Gary Numan' and reached number 35 in the UK Singles Chart in April.
+Two further songs were recorded with Numan and released as singles during the year; "London Times" reached number 48 in the UK in June 1987 and "All Across the Nation" reached number 81 in November 1987.

 Following the release of "London Times", the Nicholsons approached Numan about recording an album's worth of material with him on vocals.
 Numan suggested they forward songs for his consideration and he would pick the ones he liked, leaving the rest for other singers.
 However, Numan was not keen on the material beyond the three songs he had already recorded, and the singer did not make further contributions towards the project.